ropensci/roweb3/content/blog/2025-09-10-collaboration/index.md

 ---
-title: "rOpenSci Champions Second Cohort: Projects Wrap-Up"
+title: "From Surviving to Thriving: A Convening to Reclaim and Sustain Open Science Communities"
-slug: "champions-program-projects-cohort2"
+slug: "collaboration-communities"
 author:
   - Kari L. Jordan
   - Erin Becker